 We developed a testbed which provides a scaled down, 1000:1, model of this scenario.
 To experiment with variable sensor range more readily, we replaced magnetic sensors with light sensors installed on MICA motes.
 The magnetic field of the target was emulated by moving a round object of a corresponding radius above the sensor field to block a strong light source from the appropriate sensors.
 The field was arranged into a rectangular grid.
+The communication radius was emulated by having nodes that are logically far away drop each other's packets with a probability that increases sharply with distance.
 In our first experiment, the tracked object was moved at a speed of 10 seconds/hop and 15 seconds/hop, which corresponds to an emulated speed of 50 km/hr and 33 km/hr, respectively.
 A single context type was defined, whose declaration is similar to Figure 3.
 At run-time a context label was generated.
 Group management maintained a leader for the context label.
 The leader sent to a base station the average position reported by nodes sensing the target at the current time.
 After each run, logs on individual motes were inspected to produce message loss and total throughput statistics.
 Message loss was computed by counting the number of messages sent but never received on any other mote.

 Figure 4 shows the real and tracked object trajectory (reported to the base station) in a representative run.
 The motes were put at integer (x, y) coordinates.
 The horizontal line at y = 0.5 is the real target trajectory.
-The tracking error occurs because our sensors have no notion of proximity to the target.
+Some tracking error occurs because our sensors have no notion of proximity to the target.
 Moreover, direction anomalies occur due to message loss which causes sensor position aggregation to use a subset of reporting sensors only.
 An application receiving this trajectory can presumably improve the results by applying filtering to the reported raw data.
 Results could be further improved if sensor nodes could perform ranging to estimate target proximity.